Sardar Abdul Wahab Khan: Return to Afghanistan

 Under Habibullah Khan he held the position of Secretary in Charge of Correspondence and rank of Civil Brigadier (Na'eb Salar Mulki) and was involved in the negotiations of a new treaty between the British and Habibullah Khan during the "Dane Mission" lead by Sir Louis W. Dane.
 He also accompanied the Amir during his Herat tour in 1907.
 He served on Boundary Commission in 1910 and was appointed Governor of Turkestan (Na'eb-ul-Hukumah) and rank of Civil General in 1911.
 He was reported to be both popular and energetic as a Governor in Mazar-i-Sharif in 1914.
 He was likely present at the Amir's hunting party in February 1919 during which he was assassinated.

 Under Amir Amanullah Khan he resumed his duties as Secretary in Charge of Correspondence after returning from Turkestan and left for Bukhara in April 1919 with Muhammad Wali Khan (who was previously ranked as Sardar-i-Ale which translates to "Highest Afghan Decoration" and custodian of Amir Habibullah's secret correspondence and documents then later appointed Ambassador at Bukhara in April 1919 by Amir Amanullah Khan) who the Amir had sent on various diplomatic missions abroad to Uzbekistan, Russia, Europe and US between June 1919 and May 1922.

 He was later reported to have been appointed as the Minister for Education in December 1919.
-Two of his sons from his first wife Sakina: Abdur Rahman Khan who was an envoy to India and member of Afghan Peace Delegates to Rawalpindi during the Third Anglo-Afghan War, and Abdul Habib Khan (was at one time residing in Lahore in 1899) were both appointed Ministers of Education in succession after him.
+Two of his sons from his first wife Sakina: Abdur Rahman Khan (rank of Civil Colonel - Sarteb Mulki) who was an envoy to India and member of Afghan Peace Delegates to Rawalpindi during the Third Anglo-Afghan War, and Abdul Habib Khan (was at one time residing in Lahore in 1899) were both appointed Ministers of Education in succession after him.
 Abdur Rahman Khan was later appointed Deputy to the Foreign Secretary in February 1920.